August- September, 2016 and May, 2017

-The three elderly locals sitting at a table stopped sipping their Espressos and also started watching us curiously.
-Strangers in town.
+The three elderly locals sitting at a table stopped sipping their Espressos and also started watching us cautiously.

-Ordered our Espressos at the bar, which were made from a tiny Pod machine (the first I’ve had in Italy).
+Ordered our Espressos at the bar, which were made from a tiny Pod machine.
+The first pod coffee I’ve had in Italy.

-The friendly elderly owner, Barista, come barman, brought the thimble-sized plastic disposable cups on a dainty ceramic saucer, to our table.
+The friendly elderly owner, Barista, come barman, brought the thimble-sized plastic disposable cups on dainty ceramic saucers, to our table.

 Cafetteria Pasticceria Di Fuoco Angela

-On Via Salina N 168 and closing at 13:00 hrs, not sure for how long and not sure of the re-opening time, we downed another very strong Espresso (€0.70) and several scrumptious pastries (€0.60) in 15 minutes, as the bar was closing.
+On Via Salina N 168 and closing at 13:00 hrs, not sure for how long and not sure of the re-opening time, we downed another real and very strong Espresso (€0.70) and several scrumptious pastries (€0.60) in fifteen minutes, as the bar was closing.

 Lovely surrounds with an outdoor seating area.
 Great service, as is usual for Italy.
-It seems that the Bars in Italy are run and staffed by males as I haven’t seen many female staff, yet, especially in small villages.
+It seems that the Bars in Italy are run and staffed by males as female staff seem scarce, especially in small villages.
 Perhaps cities are different.

 The first visit – a small feast

-I wanted to be stealth-like on my first visit to Parenti as I didn’t know how long the Citizenship paperwork and interview would take.
+I wanted to be stealth-like on this first visit to Parenti as I didn’t know how long the Citizenship paperwork and interview would take.

-Promising to return and stay for a couple of nights, we waited for the bus with my relative, which incidentally came about half an hour late.
-During which time, more of my cousins came out of the woodwork (word had got around) and coming up to us, hugging, and chatting whilst waiting.
-It was like meeting long-lost relatives – very sweet.
+Promising to return and stay for a couple of nights, we waited for the bus with my cousin, which incidentally came about half an hour late.
+During which time, more of my relatives came out of the woodwork.
+Word had got around.
+Many people came up to us, hugged and chatted, whilst we waited – very sweet.

-There does not seem to be many young people here and mostly retirees so think we were a novelty, although we’re not really that young!
+There does not seem to be many young people here but mostly retirees, although I am not really that young.